terminusdb/terminuscms-docs/how-to/query/woql/path-queries.md

-# How to group results in WOQL
+# Path Queries in WOQL

 > :note:
 > To use this HowTo, first [clone the Star Wars